Decurity/semgrep-smart-contracts/README.md

-rigoblock-missing-access-control | RigoBlock | setMultipleAllowances() is missing onlyOwner modifier rikkei-setoracledata-not-restricted | Rikkei Finance | Function setOracleData is allowed to be called by anyone superfluid-ctx-injection | Superfluid | A specially crafted calldata may be used to impersonate other accounts
+rigoblock-missing-access-control | RigoBlock | setMultipleAllowances() is missing onlyOwner modifier rikkei-setoracledata-not-restricted | Rikkei Finance | Function setOracleData is allowed to be called by anyone superfluid-ctx-injection | Superfluid | A specially crafted calldata may be used to impersonate other accounts tecra-coin-burnfrom-bug | Tecra Coin | Parameter "from" is checked at incorrect position in "_allowances" mapping
 BETA: arbitrary-low-level-call | Auctus Options, Starstream Finance, BasketDAO, Li Finance | An attacker may perform call() to an arbitrary address with controlled calldata
 BETA: basic-arithmetic-underflow | Umbrella Network, Remittance Token | Possible arithmetic underflow
 BETA: treasuredao-input-validation-vuln | TreasureDAO | A user supplied argument can be passed as zero to multiplication operation